temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 You'll use Temporal Activities to make these requests.
 You use Activities in your Temporal Applications to execute non-deterministic code or perform operations that may fail.

+If an Activity fails, Temporal can automatically retry it until it succeeds or reaches a specified retry limit.
+This ensures that transient issues, like network glitches or temporary service outages, don't result in data loss or incomplete processes.

 Open `src/activities.ts` and remove all the existing code in the file.
 You'll replace it with your own.

 Add the following code to define a Temporal Activity that retrieves your IP address from `icanhazip.com`: